Accreditation and State Authorization

-NOTICE: Covenant College operates in compliance with the official complaint policy on the Southern Association of Colleges and Schools Commission on Colleges as revised June 2013.
-All written complaints from students concerning the status of the College with respect to its standing with the Commission on Colleges or allegations of significant non-compliance with the Criteria for Accreditation may be forwarded to the Southern Association of Colleges and Schools Commission on Colleges, at the above address, or by completing the written complaint form found here: http://www.sacscocorg/pdf/081705/complainntpolicy.pdf.
+NOTICE: Covenant College operates in compliance with the official complaint policy of the Southern Association of Colleges and Schools Commission on Colleges as revised and approved June 1995.
+All written complaints from students concerning the status of the College with respect to its standing with the Commission on Colleges or allegations of significant non-compliance with the Criteria for Accreditation may be forwarded to the Southern Association of Colleges and Schools Commission on Colleges, at the above address.

 All individuals admitted to the Graduate School of Education are assigned an academic advisor.
 Students are encouraged to contact their advisor with questions about their program of study.